yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 ### Physical View of Startup
 <img src="/images/physics-of-startup-diagram.png" alt="Physical View of Startup">

-AI transition is confusing if you look at it from the 0th order view, no one knows "what" is the future of AI what to develop/ invest.
+AI transition is confusing if you look at it from the zeroth order view, no one knows "what" is the future of AI what to develop/ invest.

 But first order is more obvious we know we should learn AI related skills